glouppe/info8002-large-scale-data-systems/lecture9.md

 **ACID** = key characteristics (most) relational databases use to ensure modifications are saved in a consistent, safe, and robust manner.
-- *Atomic*: All parts of the transaction or none.
+- *Atomic*: All parts of the transaction or none are committed.
 - *Consistent*: A transaction either creates a new valid state of data, or, if any failure occurs, returns all data to its state before the transaction was started.
 - *Isolation*: A transaction in process and not yet committed must remain isolated from any other transaction.
 - *Durable*: Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.

 <span class="Q">[Q]</span> Don't some of these properties look familiar?

+<span class="Q">[Q]</span> Assume the bank uses an ACID database.
+What does this mean for Homer and Marge?

 ---